 The admission deadline is December 15.
 You may apply for the program and find more information about the admission timeline by clicking here.
 The priority deadline is December 1.
 This date is when applications will begin to be reviewed.

 Yes, international candidates receive the same funding as all accepted candidates: Our programs offer full financial support and covers all tuition, fees, and student health insurance.
-In addition, students receive a stipend.
-First year compensation for 2019 will be $33,500 which includes a stipend of $31,500 and a first-day bonus of $2000 to be used for upfront costs associated with relocating to Nashville.
+All students will receive a stipend of $35,000 and an additional $2,000 at the start of the graduate program to aid in moving costs.

 In order to address the unique requirements for international students studying in the US, the Biomedical Graduate Program staff works closely with the Vanderbilt International Student & Scholar Serves in order to support a smooth transition to Vanderbilt and the States, and throughout our trainees’ graduate careers.